ojaaaaannnn/SecuSploitX/README.md

 ## 🛠️ Usage

-Sploit is designed to be intuitive for both beginners and pros.
+SecuSploitX is designed to be intuitive for both beginners and pros.

 ### Terminal Mode